folke/trouble.nvim/README.md

-  auto_jump = false, -- auto jump to the item when there's only one focus = false, -- Focus the window when opened restore = true, -- restores the last location in the list when opening follow = true, -- Follow the current item in trouble window indent_guides = true, -- show indent guides max_items = 200, -- limit number of items that can be displayed per section multiline = true, -- render multi-line messages
+  auto_jump = false, -- auto jump to the item when there's only one focus = false, -- Focus the window when opened restore = true, -- restores the last location in the list when opening follow = true, -- Follow the current item when in trouble window indent_guides = true, -- show indent guides max_items = 200, -- limit number of items that can be displayed per section multiline = true, -- render multi-line messages